Shcarp/rs-event-emitter/README.md

 ### Event System
-A simple event-emitter implementation in Rust.
+A simple rs-event-emitter implementation in Rust.

-The event-emitter allows you to register event handlers for specific events and emit events with associated data.
+The rs-event-emitter allows you to register event handlers for specific events and emit events with associated data.
 It provides a way to decouple components and enable communication through events.

 Currently, the parameters only support types that have implemented cloning.
 Improvements will be made in the future.